-Tin Can Valley is a barely-functioning print and design studio in Le Sueur, Minnesota, specializing in letterpress printing using old worn-out wood type on antique printing presses.
+Tin Can Valley is a print and design studio in Le Sueur, Minnesota, specializing in letterpress printing using old worn-out wood type on antique printing presses.

 How did you come up with the name?

 Good question!
 It has three answers, but only two of them are real.